sifat1992/WinPyTher/README.md

 4. Now, spinView should appear in the Start Menu---> fLIR systems and the camera should appear in Device Manager.

 If you have all the cables and componenets of the FLIR camera set up tools or starter kits, then you are golden.
 However, I only got the FLIR a400 itself and M12 to RJ45 Adapter.
 To make it work with my laptop, I had to order some cables.
-1. POE: Gigabit PoE+ Injector 30W IEEE802.3at/af Compliant, Supplies PoE(15.4W) or PoE+(30W) Power Over Ethernet Distances Up to 328ft, PoE Injector Adapter for Camera/Access Point/IP Phones
+>	POE: Gigabit PoE+ Injector 30W IEEE802.3at/af Compliant, Supplies PoE(15.4W) or PoE+(30W) Power Over Ethernet Distances Up to 328ft, PoE Injector Adapter for Camera/Access Point/IP Phones
-2. NETGEAR 5-Port Gigabit Ethernet Unmanaged Essentials Switch (GS305P) - Home Network Hub, Office Ethernet Splitter, Plug-and-Play, Silent Operation.
+>	NETGEAR 5-Port Gigabit Ethernet Unmanaged Essentials Switch (GS305P) - Home Network Hub, Office Ethernet Splitter, Plug-and-Play, Silent Operation.
-3. X-Code-RJ45-Industrial-Shielded-Ethernet M12 8 Pin X-Code Male to RJ45 Cat6a Ethernet Shielded Cable for Cognex Industrial Camera Flexible 3.3Ft|1M
+>	X-Code-RJ45-Industrial-Shielded-Ethernet M12 8 Pin X-Code Male to RJ45 Cat6a Ethernet Shielded Cable for Cognex Industrial Camera Flexible 3.3Ft|1M
-4. UGREEN USB to Ethernet Adapter, 1000Mbps Plug and Play Ethernet Adapter with USB 3.0, Driver Free, RJ45 LAN Network Dongle Compatible with Nintendo Switch, Laptop, PC, MacBook, Windows, macOS, Linux
+>   UGREEN USB to Ethernet Adapter, 1000Mbps Plug and Play Ethernet Adapter with USB 3.0, Driver Free, RJ45 LAN Network Dongle Compatible with Nintendo Switch, Laptop, PC, MacBook, Windows, macOS, Linux

-## Hardware Set Up
+## Hardware Set Up:
 The connection chain:
 Laptop--> UGREEN USB to Ethernet Adapter--> Cat6 cable-->NETGEAR 5-Port Gigabit Ethernet Switch (GS305P)
 Flir A400--> NETGEAR 5-Port Gigabit Ethernet Switch (GS305P).